When I started the Blog here on AUGForums.com, back in April 2013, Acumatica already had their own Blog.

 Right now, Acumatica is slowly transitioning into step 3 above.
 I personally think it’s likely that we see Acumatica and IFS become a public company in the near future.
 It’s even more likely that Jon Roskill, the current CEO, will be gone after a few years, replaced by a less-geeky CEO who focuses more on “sales & marketing smoke & mirrors” and less on geeky product details.
 The big acquisition last Summer (click here) likely included some kind of agreement for Jon Roskill to stay on for X number of years, then all bets are off.

-For those of you like myself who plan to be involved with Acumatica for the long haul, it’s important that we stick together, independent of the Acumatica organization, because we’ll eventually arrive at step 4 above where VAR margins shrink and the customer base gets “milked”.
+For those of you who, like myself, plan to be involved with Acumatica for the long haul, it’s important that we stick together, independent of the Acumatica organization, because we’ll eventually arrive at step 4 above where VAR margins shrink and the customer base gets “milked”.
 Just give it enough years and it’s pretty much guaranteed to happen.

-This is when an independent, transparent community like AUGForums.com will become very important.
+This is when the independence and transparency that you find here on AUGForums.com will become very important.

 I’m not being pessimistic, just realistic.
 This is how the business works.
 It’s not necessarily bad.
 It’s just the way things go.
 This is what makes the ERP world turn.